theKIEgit/frameworks_and_languages_module/docs/introduction.md

 * Level 5 - Supported developing competency in a range of problem domains
 * Level 6 - You are able to self direct (with support)

-* My role is NOT to have all the answers.
+* My role is NOT to have all the answers
-* My role is to facilitate your transition towards a skilled professional.
+* My role is to facilitate your transition towards a skilled professional

 Side Note: Employment.
 Popular languages?
 Less popular or new languages?
+Mark scheme 70%+

 #### Session Overview - Online/Campus

 Task: Look on blackboard at session list

 * Each week
     * 09:00 - 13:00 Lab
-    * 14:00 - 18:00 Support
+    * 14:00 - 18:00 Supervised Workshop Support

 Starting point Quiz (15min)